 - Drop in blood pressure

 - Loss of consciousness

 When to see a doctor

-Seek emergency medical care if you think you're having an anaphylactic reaction.
+Seek emergency medical care if you are having or think you're having an anaphylactic reaction.

 Latex allergy can occur in these ways:

 - Direct contact.
 The most common cause of latex allergy involves touching latex-containing products, including latex gloves, condoms and balloons.

 - Inhalation.
 Latex products, especially gloves, release latex particles.
 You can breathe in these particles when they become airborne.
 The amount of airborne latex from gloves differs greatly depending on the brand of glove used.

 It's possible to have other skin reactions when using latex.
 They include:

 - Allergic contact dermatitis.
 This reaction results from the chemical additives used during manufacturing.
 The main symptom is a skin rash with formation of blisters 24 to 48 hours after exposure, similar to poison ivy.